zitadel/zitadel/apps/login/readme.md

 - `updateSession()`

 When updating the session for the webAuthN challenge, we set `userVerificationRequirement` to `UserVerificationRequirement.DISCOURAGED` as this will request the webAuthN method as second factor and not as primary method.
-After updating the session, the user is signed in.
+After updating the session, the user is **always** signed in. :warning: required as this page is a follow up for setting up a u2f method.

 ### /passkey

 This page requests a webAuthN challenge for the user and updates the session afterwards.
+It is invoked directly after setting up a passkey `/passkey/set` or when loggin in a user after `/loginname`.

 <img src="./screenshots/passkey.png" alt="/passkey" width="400px" />